T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Methodology

 \subsection{Utilizing T-COL to Address the Two Challenges}

-According to the previous introduction, T-COL is a feature-based CE generation method with two optional structures.
-It determines the selection rules for prototype cases and the selection rules for local combinations of feature values based on general user preferences.
-The prototype cases then lead to the generation of CEs for the query sample based on the linking tree approach.
+According to the previous introduction, T-COL is an IB method with two optional components.
+It determines the selection rules for both prototype cases and local combinations of feature values based on general user preferences.